HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our

-The best thing you can do for the rain is simply deal with it.
+The best thing you can do about the rain is deal with it.

-If you aren't ready to deal with a little drizzle, there's no shame in packing up the car and heading home.
+If you aren’t ready to deal with a bit of drizzle, there’s no shame in packing up the car and heading home.

 Next time though, you should follow these ten camping in the rain hacks and your time in nature will be one you’ll never forget!